TABLE OF CONTENTS

 Starting a Recurring Revenue Business

-You can find profit and fun in a subscription business.
+You can find profit and fun in a recurring revenue or subscription business.
 As online shopping grows, consumers are flocking towards this style of shopping.
-You can get in on the profit by following these following steps to start your own business:
+You can get in on the profit by following the following steps to start your own business: